 I have a standing hoist we use when I need to get in and out of my wheelchair.
 I spent a whole day unable to get up because the hoist was broken and none of the organisations I called would help.

 In the morning when my carer came to get me up in the hoist some screws fell out and she said 'I'm not really supposed to hoist you up now.
 It's too dangerous.'
 I rang my home care provider and I rang the occupational therapy department.
 They said I had to ring my social worker.
-Eventually I got my social worker's number but she wasn't at her desk and the mobile number on her voicemail wasn't correct.
-I continued to phone people and eventually my social worker got in touch with me and said she was going out but would send an order to Medequip, the company that service my hoist.
+I got my social worker's number but she wasn't at her desk and the mobile number on her voicemail wasn't correct.
+Eventually my social worker got in touch with me and said she was going out but would send an order to Medequip, the company that service my hoist.

-I rang Medequip a couple of times in the afternoon but they hadn't received the order and said they couldn't do anything without it.
+I rang Medequip a couple of times in the afternoon to check what was happening, but they hadn't received the order and said they couldn't do anything without it.
 This went on and on.
-I was ringing different people but they said I had to wait for my social worker.
 I rang my social worker again only to be told the office was closed, even though she had promised she would call back.
-I rang someone who used to work for Scope and she said she wouldn't drop it until she got answers.
-Eventually a lovely social worker rang me in the evening.
-She said she was so annoyed about what had happened and she got in touch with Medequip.
+Then a lovely social worker rang me in the evening and she got in touch with Medequip.
 They finally came out after 11pm.

 All those hours I waited.
 It was horrible.
 I couldn't drink all day.
 The first social worker said I should just use my incontinence pad and go to the toilet in my wheelchair.